THE 2026 SKI TRIP IS GOING TO BE A BLAST!

 *PayPal processing fee is included in the price, which Not A Glum Lot cannot prevent or waive.

-Trip cost below is per person and includes round trip bus transportation, 2 night hotel accommodations at Fort William Henry Hotel in Lake George, breakfast Saturday & Sunday, and a Saturday night dinner.
+Trip cost below is per person and includes round trip bus transportation, 2 night hotel accommodations at High Peak Resort in Lake Placid, breakfast Saturday & Sunday, and a Saturday night dinner.
 Lessons can be added on, email us for more information.
+Rentals will be purchased through the resort this year.
+A promo code for the rentals will be emailed closer to the trip once you have purchased your ticket.

 KID PRICING